ncoghlan/pulpdist/doc/webapp.rst

 This page focuses on deployment of a single PulpDist web app instance with a colocated Pulp server.
-Other configurations are of course possible - the two communicate solely through the Pulp REST API (Note: the PulpDist web app does not yet cache results received from the Pulp server, so expect abysmal performance from the current version if the two aren't at least on the same LAN).
+Other configurations are of course possible - the two communicate solely through the Pulp REST API (Note: the PulpDist web app does not yet cache results received from the Pulp server, nor has it been optimised to make effective use of server side batch queries and filtering, so expect poor performance from the current version if the two aren't running on the same web server and abysmal performance if they aren't at least on the same LAN).

 Deployment